GOVTNZ/silverstripe-php/README.md

 ## Running with Docker-Compose

 Add the example `docker-compose.yml` file to your project and run `docker-compose up`.
-If you open a browser session to `localhost:8000`, you will guided through the initial setup.
+Then open a browser session at  `localhost:8000`, and you will be guided through the initial setup.

 The following scripts are available in this image;
 - behat (`docker-compose exec web behat @mysite`).
 Open a VNC-session at :5900 to look at the browser executing the tests.